kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/05_Concurrency.md

 An alternative but more verbose way to express this would be to start a new coroutine and explicitly wait (by suspending) until it completes: `launch(context) { ... }.join()`.

-How exactly does it work "using the dispatcher from the outer scope"?
+How exactly does "using the dispatcher from the outer scope" work?
 A more correct way to say this would be "using the dispatcher from the outer scope's context".
 What is a coroutine scope and how is it different from a coroutine context?
 (These two might be confused).